 - a certain contract that will or may be settled in ING’s own equity instruments.

 Contracts that give rise to both a financial asset for one company and a financial liability or equity instrument for another company.

-Any liability that is a contractual obligation:
+Any liability that is